paulanthonywilson/2014blog/pages/stagecoach-mitchell/index.md

 {% stagecoach %}
 {% cctv 1953.14 7 %}

-Unable to move to the right turn lane, I hold my position (about 2m from the curb) as the lane closes in from the right.
+Unable to move to the right turn lane, I hold my position (about 2m from the kerb) as the lane closes in from the right.

 {% stagecoach %}
 {% cctv 1953.15 1 %}